LeeMorinUCF/QMB6358F20/demo_04_function_design/README.md

 In this demo, we will study the process of designing functions.
 We will follow the 5-step process in our textbook *Practical Programming*, Chapter 3, called the **Function Design Recipe**.
+It is called a recipe because it guides you to follow a systematic approach to designing your function.
 Every time you write a function, you need to answer the following questions:

 * What do you name the function?